Police flooded with 111 calls about 'eerie' orange and yellow-tinted skies in Auckland

 Police said the calls to the 111 number were either to report the haze is present or to ask why the sky has changed colour.

+"However, it is possible that some people may still experience ill effects even though the pollution levels remain relatively low," The Ministry said.

+"People who are more at risk include pregnant women, babies and children, those who suffer from asthma or other respiratory conditions, older people or those with chronic illnesses."

-In a statement, they said they were aware the conditions might be concerning, but listed the proper reasons the number should be called:
+In a statement, the police said they were aware the conditions might be concerning, but listed the proper reasons the number should be called:

 • Someone is breaking into your house right now;